Rana Abdel-Rahim Koleilat: Al-Madina bank collapse

-A lawsuit brought by Dr Ayyash in Manhattan Federal Court estimates that Koleilat would have laundered money for Saddam Hussein and helped finance the organization of "Al-Shaheed", a front organization for Hezbollah to the tune of 3, $5 million.
+A lawsuit brought by Dr Ayyash in Manhattan Federal Court alleges that Koleilat would have laundered money for Saddam Hussein and helped finance the organization of "Al-Shaheed", a front organization for Hezbollah, with approximately $3.5 million.

 First arrest

 Rana was arrested at the end of 2003, then released on bail in December 2004, which made the front pages of Beirut newspapers, but then fled Lebanon in 2005, shortly after being released.

-Assassination of Rafik Hariri
+Assassination of Rafic Hariri

-Rana Koleilat is accused of using funds stolen during the Al-Madina fraud to finance the assassination of Rafik Hariri.
+Rana Koleilat is accused of using funds stolen during the Al-Madina fraud to finance the assassination of Rafic Hariri.
 Fortune international magazine developed a thesis according to which the former Prime Minister Hariri would have been assassinated because of his will to open the file of the bank Al-Madina once back in power.
 The journal claims to have bank documents confirming their thesis.
 Many Lebanese believe that Syria and its allies in Lebanon may have played a role in the assassination of the Primer Minister, who had tried to reduce the influence of Syria and 20 other people.